junxit/us-congress-bills-114/metadata.md

 - 2016-05-10 — Introduced in House
 - 2016-05-10 — Referred to the House Committee on Veterans' Affairs.
 - 2016-05-10 — Referred to the Subcommittee on Economic Opportunity.
+- 2016-05-11 — Forwarded by Subcommittee to Full Committee by Voice Vote .
+- 2016-05-11 — Subcommittee Consideration and Mark-up Session Held.
+- 2016-05-18 — Committee Consideration and Mark-up Session Held.
+- 2016-05-18 — Ordered to be Reported in the Nature of a Substitute (Amended) by Voice Vote.
+- 2016-09-07 — Placed on the Union Calendar, Calendar No. 563.
+- 2016-09-07 — Reported (Amended) by the Committee on Veterans' Affairs.
+H. Rept.
+114-727.
+- 2016-09-07 — Reported (Amended) by the Committee on Veterans' Affairs.
+H. Rept.
+114-727.